Alim Nabiev

 Alim Nabiev (born October 10, 1994) is an Azerbaijani kickboxer, who has been professionally competing since 2010.
 He is the former WMC World Light Heavyweight champion.

-He is ranked as the third best welterweight in the world by Combat Press as of September 2022, and the best by Beyond Kick as of October 2022.
+He is ranked as the third best welterweight in the world by Combat Press as of September 2022, and the best by Beyond Kickboxing as of October 2022.
 He was ranked in the welterweight top ten by Combat Press between November 2017 and July 2021, peaking as high as #2.

 Martial arts career

 Nabiev made his professional debut against Vladislav Savotchenko in October 2010.
 He lost the fight by an extra round decision.
 He would go on to amass a 6–3 record, before taking part in the 2012 Grand Prix Russia welterweight tournament.
 He knocked out Valentin Ribalko in the first round in the semifinal bout, and won a decision against Denis Larchenko in the final.

 After winning four of his next five fights, with the sole loss being to Chingiz Allazov, Nabiev participated in the W5 Fighter Bratislava XX welterweight tournament.
 He beat Tevfik Sucu by decision in the semifinal, and Vladimir Konsky by decision in the finals.

 After defeating William Diender and Adem Bozkurt, he took part in the 2013 Legend Fighting Show tournament.
 Despite winning the semifinal fight against Vyacheslav Borshev by decision, he would be knocked out by Dzhabar Askerov in the finals.
 Five months later, he also participated in the Grand Prix Russia Open tournament.
 He won the first two fights against Janne Ollonen and Sergey Kulyaba by decision, and the final fight against Deo Phetsangkhat by a second-round knockout.

 Following his tournament win, Nabiev defeated Armen Petrosyan and Chad Sugden, before losing a decision to Masoud Rahimi.
 He went on to win eight fights in a row, culminating in a decision victory against Islam Murtazaev, which qualified him for the Kunlun Fight 75 kg tournament.
 He lost the quarterfinal fight against Diogo Calado by unanimous decision.

 In October 2016, Nabiev challenged Vladimír Moravčík for the W5 European Muay thai 77 kg title.
 He beat Moravčík by unanimous decision.
 At Nuit des Champions 2016, Nabiev fought Yohan Lidon for the WMC World Light Heavyweight championship, and won the fight by unanimous decision.